-- 1. The City will Report on how stormwater management needs and receiving water protection/improvement inform the long-range planning update process and influence policies and implementation strategies. - By January 1, 2023, describe how the Comprehensive Plan and other long-range land use plans addressed water quality and watershed protection. - The City will annually assess, and report newly identified administrative or regulatory barriers to implementation of low impact development (LID) principles or low impact development best management practices (LID BMPs).
+- The City will Report on how stormwater management needs and receiving water protection/improvement inform the long-range planning update process and influence policies and implementation strategies.
+The City will have a more detailed plan of this in the 2021 SWMP. - 2.
+The City will annually assess, and report newly identified administrative or regulatory barriers to implementation of low impact development (LID) principles or low impact development best management practices (LID BMPs).
 Report on measures to address barriers since local codes were adopted in 2016, and mechanisms to encourage or require LID implementation. - 3.
-The City will implement stormwater management action planning: - a.
+The City will implement stormwater management action planning in the following ways.
+The 2021 SWMP will describe how the City will meet these requirements in future years within the permit cycle. - a.
 Review existing information to assess local receiving water bodies and contributing basin conditions. - b.
 By June 30, 2022, develop a prioritization method and process to identify and rank receiving water bodies for stormwater facility retrofits and management actions. - Document a process and schedule to assess and improve the planning and implementation of procedures or projects. - c.
 By March 31, 2023, develop a Stormwater Management Action Plan (SMAP) for at least one high priority area.